Packetslave/strava/README.md

 strava
 ======

-This project is unfortunately now dead.
-Strava has decided they don't want to be open with their data access any more, and has completely disabled their API (except for very, very limited "whitelisted" applications).
+I'm currently evaluating the (recently released in BETA) Strava 3.0 API to see if this project an be adapted to work with it.
+I'm cautiously optimistic that something can be worked out.

-Without API access, there's no way for this project to continue.
-If Strava decides to reverse their decision and allow access, I'll make strava.py work with it.
+-- packetslave (2014/01/06)